- Transfer Credit

 - Subject Pool

-DEADLINE EXTENDED through 4/3!
-Applications will be accepted on a rolling basis until the class fills.
-See details below.
+**DEADLINE EXTENDED** Apply to be a Winter 2020 Peer Advisor!
+Applications will be accepted on a rolling basis until all positions are filled.

-The Psychology Peer Advisors are available on a walk-in basis while classes are in session during the Fall and Winter terms from the first through last days of classes:
+The Psychology Peer Advisors are available on a walk-in basis while classes are in session during the Fall and Winter terms from the first through last days of classes.
+Fall 2019 walk-in hours are Monday, Wednesday, and Thursday 11am-4pm; and Tuesday 11am-3pm.
+Peer advisors are not available during spring and summer, but will return the first day of classes in the fall.

 - Declaring a major